free-as-in-freedom/chatroom/README.md

 # How to run

-To start the client server, make sure to create a ip_info.py file in the directory with the line  `SERVER = "IP ADDRESS OR URL HERE"` inside fo it.
+To start the client server, make sure to create a `ip_info.py` file in the same directory as server.py with the line `SERVER = "IP ADDRESS OR URL HERE"` inside fo it.

 To run the server, run `python3 server.py` on the server side, and run `python3 client.py` on the client side.

 [Software Demo Video](https://youtu.be/vdlf2p6fi1g)